 Head Judge, Sainsbury Management Fellow, Henning von Spreckelsen, a Director and Investor in Plastecowood said: “The 10 finalists were selected from a larger group of entrants into the Champions of Champions final earlier this year.
 The standard of all the entries was so incredibly high that it was hard enough selectiing the finalists, let alone the Champions!
 It was a privilege to judge such a diverse and inspiring range of ideas from talented young people who are looking to solve real problems in society.
 All the competitors in this year’s final were outstanding and tribute must also go to their professors and enterprise managers who are spearheading innovation education within universities.”

-Congratulations to all our Engineers in Business 2019 winners!
-And a huge round of applause to all 10 finalists who participated in the Grand Final with such enthusiasm and passion.
+Congratulations to all our Engineers in Business Champion of Champions 2020 - we wish them well as they go on to develop their ideas.
+A huge round of applause to all finalists who participated in the competition with such gusto!